 When health care documentation appears in more than one language, attention to detail is more important than ever.
 Since medical records are likely to be translated in order to continue further treatment and/or settle a claim of liability, it is imperative that they be accurate.

-Professional medical translators will be fluent in the terminology used in medical records in both the original and target languages.
-Their specialized training allows them to produce a more accurate translation than a computerized translation program or someone who’s merely familiar with both languages but not medical terminology.
+Because of the specialized vocabulary used in medical records it is best that they are translated by professionals like those at Accredited Language.
+Our expert medical translators are fluent in more than 200 language and dialects and offer industry expertise.
+Their specialized training allows them to produce a more accurate translation than a computerized translation program or someone who’s merely familiar with both languages, but not the medical terminology.

-For more information about our professional medical translation services, contact Accredited Language today.
+For more information about our medical translation services, contact Accredited Language today.